RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 }
 ~~~

-You can access user parameters within the proxy code as the following:
+You can access user parameters within the JavaScript code as the following:
 ~~~ javascript
 var userParams = config.public.userParameters
 username = userParams[0].value
 password = userParams[1].value
 ~~~

-You can also update "userParameters" of config.json in the proxy code.
+You can also update "userParameters" of config.json in the JavaScript code.
 You need to do this if the user modifies the parameters via UI.
 The following example show how to change the user name.
-In the proxy code, update the configuration object with the one provided by the user, serialize it as JSON objet, and then write it to the config.json file:
+In the JavaScript code, update the configuration object with the one provided by the user, serialize it as JSON objet, and then write it to the config.json file:
 ~~~ javascript
 this._config.username = user
 var configPath = path.resolve(__dirname, 'config.json')
 Fs.writeFileSync(configPath, JSON.stringify(this._config, null, 2))
 ~~~

-Validate parameters

-In your proxy JavaScript code, you could use validateUserParameters() to check the parameters provided by the user.
+You could implement validateUserParameters() in the JavaScript code to check the parameters provided by the user.
 Throw any JavaScript exception to warn the user.

 ~~~ javascript
 Template.prototype.validateUserParameters = function (userParams) {